Bounding Into Halloween Night 5: ‘A Nightmare On Elm Street’ And ‘A Nightmare On Elm Street 3: Dream Warriors’

 Things kick off when, after dreaming of Freddy and waking up with a slit wrist, Kristen’s mother has her institutionalized out of fear that she is suicidal.
 Making matters even worse is the fact that after she and her fellow patients are attacked by Freddy within the hospital, the adults in her life, from her mother to the hospital staff, refuse to believe that someone is coming after them in their dreams.

-That is until a new doctor arrives fresh out of school who has had firsthand experience with pattern nightmares – and her name is Nancy Thompson (Heather Langenkamp).
+That is until a new doctor arrives fresh out of school who has had firsthand experience with this pattern of nightmares – and her name is Nancy Thompson (Heather Langenkamp).

 However, her return doesn’t stop the sadistic sandman from doing his work, and when the patients start to die, the group is forced into finding the dream power within themselves and confronting the dream demon on his own turf.

-We also get more of Kraven’s backstory for Krueger (or at least how he was conceived) and find out that he doesn’t just kill his victims in their sleep.
-Rather, it’s the souls of the children give him strength – and there’s ALWAYS room for more!
+We also get more of Craven’s backstory for Krueger (or at least how he was conceived) and find out that he doesn’t just kill his victims in their sleep.
+Rather, it’s the souls of the children give him strength – and there’s always room for more!

 Nancy (Heather Langenkamp) returns to once again confront Freddy (Robert Englund) in A Nightmare on Elm Street 3: Dream Warriors (1987), New Line Cinema